Microsoft acquires Israeli security firm Hexadite, sources say for $100M

 This has led to an increasingly sophisticated landscape for security services, with companies covering every aspect of how we conduct business today and a huge amount of spending by organizations to try to prevent, stop, fix or mitigate damage.
 IDC estimates that enterprises will spend nearly $82 billion on security software this year.

 Hexadite had raised $10.5 million in funding, according to Crunchbase, with investors including HP Ventures, YL Ventures, TenEleven Ventures and Moshe Lichtman of Israel Venture Partners.
-As we pointed out before, Lichtman is a ten-year veteran of Microsoft, which could point to one connection between the startup its acquirer.
+As we pointed out before, Lichtman is a 10-year veteran of Microsoft, which could point to one connection between the startup and its acquirer.
 Hexadite’s last round, of $8 million, was raised last year.Featured Image: Getty Images

 0